AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 Placement is done on two stages:
  - Global Placement = placement with no legalizations and goal is to reduce wirelength.
 It uses Half Perimeter Wirelength (HPWL) reduction model.
  - Detailed Placement = placement with legalization where the standard cells are placed on stadard rows, abutted, and must have no overlaps

+#### Task for the Day 2 Lab: Find the area of the die

 ## Steps for the Lab:
 **1. Set configuration variables.** Before running floorplan stage, the configuration variables or switches must be configured first.
 The configuration variables are on `openlane/configuration`: